itsatony/bubPubSub/README.md

 ## VERSION HISTORY:

+	- v0.8.5 19.11.12
+		- bugFixes ..
+	- v0.8.4 15.11.12
+		- bugFixes ..
+		- old parameters for subscribe will be deprecated announcement
+	- v0.8.3 15.11.12
+		- introduced autoUnsubscribe to subscribe options !
+		- optional try-catch around subscribers
+		- scope setting for subscribers
+		- introduced limits for error and publication logs to 10000 items in order to limit memory usage.
+	- v0.82 28.07.2012
+		- bugfix in chain default and if check.
+	- v0.81 27.07.12
+		- unsubscribe updated to do a better job of namespace (& memory) cleanup
+	- v0.80 22.06.12
+		- added the option to do chaining. this needs quite some field-testing ;)
+		- added chainDelay config setting for chained publications to allow breathing-time for the cpu
 	- v0.71 15.06.12
 		- made the code a bit more beautiful
 		- introduced forceUniqueSubscriber to allow replacing subscriber methods by Id
 		- replaced isFunction method by typeof test
 		- removed randomString method
 		- switched from bad style == to good style === operators...
 		- changed licence
 	- v0.70 21.03.12
 		- renamed
 		- fused client (jQuery) and server (nodeJS) versions
 		- series of bugfixes
 	- v0.60	29.10.11
 		- removed dependencies from jQuery.
 		- enabled using the same file for client- and nodeJS server-side implementation
 		- added the reply function explicitely

 ## Usage